dorian-edwards/audiophile/README.md

 ```

 <br/>

 However, since this component appears all over the place I have to tweak it to make it resuable.
-Each component will need to have a unique id, title, image, and behavior when clicked.
-The id, title and image I'll store in an object and use an enum type as the object property.
+Each component will need to have a unique id, title, image, alt attribute and behavior when clicked.
+The id, title, image, and alt attribute I'll store in an object and use an enum type as the object property.
+I'll figure out the behavior once I start adding functionality to my app.

 <br/>